Chengxugorilla/tigeR/04-TME-Analysis.md

 ```
 :::

-## Visualization and comparing the cell proportions
+## Visualizing and comparing the cell proportions

 ```r